arangodb/velocypack/Jason.md

 is any other JSON value.

-There is one extension: For the key it is possible to use the values 0x00-0x2f as indexes into an outside-given table of attribute names, or the values 0x30-0x3f to store the index in a uint as above.
+There is one extension: For the key it is possible to use the values 0x00-0x27 as indexes into an outside-given table of attribute names, or the values 0x28-0x2f to store the index in a uint as above.
 These are convenient when only very few attribute names occur or some are repeated very often.
 The standard way to encode such an attribute name table is as a JSON-array as specified here.

 Example, the object `{"a": 12, "b": true, "c": "xyz"}` can have the hexdump:

-    06 03 17 00 0d 00 0a 00 11 00
+    06 1b 00 00 00 00 00
     41 62 02
-    41 61 20 0c
+    41 61 18 0c
     41 63 43 78 79 7a
+    0a 00 07 00 0e 00 03

-Large objects are the same, only the number of entries is a 7-byte little-endian integer and the offsets are 8-byte little-endian integers.
+Large objects are the same, only the number of entries is a 6-byte little-endian unsigned integer and the offsets are 6-byte little-endian integers as well.

 C++-Classes to handle Jason